arananet/A600KB-PCBMembrane/README.md

 # Note

-This is a work in progress, several testing must be made but it should work as is.
+This is a work in progress, several testing has been made but it should work as is.
 I take no responsibiltiy for any damage to any equipment that results from the use of this board.

-USE AT YOUR OWN RISK!
+#### USE AT YOUR OWN RISK!

 # Images